apache/cassandra-java-driver/manual/core/statements/prepared/README.md

 #### Unset values

 With [native protocol](../../native_protocol/) V3, all variables must be bound.
-With native protocol V4 or above, variables can be left unset, in which case they will be ignored (no tombstones will be generated).
+With native protocol V4 (Cassandra 2.2 / DSE 5) or above, variables can be left unset, in which case they will be ignored (no tombstones will be generated).
 If you're reusing a bound statement, you can use the `unset` method to unset variables that were previously set:

 ```java
 BoundStatement bound = ps1.bind()